List of Arab members of the Knesset

 There have been Israeli Arab members of the Knesset ever since the first Knesset elections in 1949.
-The following is a list of the 100 past and present members.
+The following is a list of the 102 past and present members.
 Some Israeli Druze dispute the label "Arab" and consider Druze to be a separate ethnic group.
-However, as they speak Arabic as their first language they are still included in this list.
+However, because they speak Arabic as their first language they are still included in this list.